 The paradoxical aspect of Tarski’s theory, indeed of any hierarchical theory, is that one has to stand outside the whole hierarchy even to formulate the statement that the hierarchy exists.
 But what is this “outside place”—“informal language”—supposed to be?
 It cannot be “ordinary language,” because ordinary language, according to Tarski, is semantically closed and hence inconsistent.
 But neither can it be a regimented language, for no regimented language can make semantic generalizations about itself or about languages on a higher level than itself.
 (Putnam 1990, 13)

 For example, at the lowest level in the hierarchy we have the (formal equivalent of the) true sentence 7 + 5 = 12.
 Strictly speaking it is not grammatical in English to say 7 + 5 = 12 is true.
-More properly we should say ‘7 + 5 = 12’ is true.
+More properly we should add quotation marks and say ‘7 + 5 = 12’ is true.
 In Kripke’s formal language, ‘7 + 5 = 12’ is true at the base level of the hierarchy.
 Meanwhile, the sentence that says it is true, namely ‘T(‘7+5=12’)’, is not true at that level, although it is true at the next higher level.
 Unfortunately at this new level, the even more complex sentence ‘T(‘T(‘7+5=12’)’)’ is still not yet true.
 It will become true at the next higher level.
 And so goes the hierarchy of interpretations as it attributes truth to more and more sentences involving the concept of truth itself.
-The extension of T grows but never contracts as we move up the hierarchy, and it grows by calling more true sentences true.
+The extension of T, that is, the class of names of sentences that satisfy T, grows but never contracts as we move up the hierarchy, and it grows by calling more true sentences true.
 Similarly the anti-extension of T grows but never contracts as more false sentence involving T are correctly said to be false.

 Kripke says T eventually becomes a truth predicate for its own level when the interpretation-building reaches the unique lowest fixed point at a countably infinite height in the hierarchy.
 At a fixed point, no new sentences are declared true or false at the next level, but the language satisfies Tarski’s Convention T, so for this reason many philosophers are sympathetic to Kripke’s claim that T is a truth predicate at that point.
 At this fixed point, the Liar Sentence still is neither true nor false, and so falls into the truth gap, just as Kripke set out to show.
 In this way, the Liar Paradox is solved, the formal semantics is coherent, and many of our intuitions about semantics are preserved.
 Regarding our intuition that is expressed in Convention T, a virtue of Kripke’s theory is that, if ‘p’ abbreviates the name of the sentence X, it follows that Tp is true (or false) just in case X is true (or false).